kevelyn1/30DayMapChallenge2020/_posts/mapchallenge/2020-11-20-day-20-population.md

 categories: mapchallenge
 image:
   teaser: day20_population_flag_teaser.png
+---

 Population of Estonia mapped as its flag colors - each color has approx. the same.

-I used administrative units to identify the iso-population areas.
+Methods: I used administrative units to identify the iso-population areas.
 Simple but very cool idea from [here](https://bit.ly/3nBcHAo)

 Used tools: QGIS

 Data: Statistics Estonia